TheShiveshNetwork/vscode-da3m0ns/README.md

 [![forks]][forks-url]
 [![stars]][stars-url]
 [![license]][license-url]

-# Da3m0ns
+# Da3m0ns Theme

-Da3m0ns (pronounced daemons) is a dark theme for Visual Studio Code inspired by the aesthetics of cyberpunk and hacker culture.
+Da3m0ns (pronounced daemons) is a dark theme for Visual Studio Code inspired by the aesthetics of neovim.
 It features a high contrast color scheme with vibrant accents, designed to reduce eye strain and improve code readability during long coding sessions.

 <!-- Table of Contents -->
 # 📔 Table of Contents